orion-research/coach/Tutorial_decision_process.md

 Here, the port number in the IP address should be the same as the one used in the local_settings file.

-You can now start COACH by first starting Neo4j and the running launch_local.py.
+You can now start COACH by first starting Neo4j and then running launch_local.py.
 Use your browser to open 127.0.0.1:5000, then log in to COACH, open or create a decision case, and select "Change decision process".
 In the menu you get, your new service should appear.
 Select it, an then press "Select", and the line "Hello, Pugh!" should appear at the bottom left